 Two Is One, One Is None: Why Carry A Ferro Rod

 One of the best reasons why ferro rods are great for fire starting is that they’re basically impervious to bad weather.
-Unlike matches or lighters, ferro rods don’t get soggy when wet or fail to function when it’s too cold out.
-You can submerge them in water, or use them in wet or freezing conditions at any altitude and they’d still be good to use.
-Ferro rods do not need fuel, nor do they depend on air pressure to create sparks.
+Unlike matches or lighters, they don’t get soggy when wet or fail to function when it’s too cold out.
+You can submerge them in water, or use them in wet or freezing conditions at any altitude, and they’d still be good to use.
+Also, they don’t need fuel or depend on air pressure to create sparks.

 Things can get really hot

-Ferro rods don’t last forever, but they can produce around 4,000-12,000 strikes and that’s kind of the same thing.
-The average outdoorsman or prepper can use a single ferro rod for years on end without needing to replace it.
+A ferro rod doesn’t last forever, but it can produce around 4,000-12,000 strikes and that’s kind of the same thing.
+The average outdoorsman or prepper can use a single one for years on end without needing to replace it.
 In contrast, lighters need fuel and a small piece of flint to create sparks, which can run out or wear out over time.

-Since ferro rods are made from an alloy, they’re pretty durable and can withstand a lot of use and abuse.
-You can drop them, throw them, bang them around and all you’ll get is a scratch or two.
+Since these bad boys are made from an alloy, they’re pretty durable and can withstand a lot of use and abuse.
+You can drop them, throw them, bang them around, and all you’ll get is a scratch or two.
 You also don’t have to worry about breaks and leaks.
-Many ferro rods are also designed to have aluminum or plastic casings to reinforce durability.
+Many of them are also designed to have aluminum or plastic casings to reinforce durability.

-Things To Consider When Looking For A Ferro Rod Fire Starter
+Things to Consider When Looking for the Best Ferro Rod Fire Starter

-These days, ferro rods can come in all shapes and sizes.
-How do you know which one is the best for you?
-Here are some factors to consider when choosing a ferro rod:
+These days, a ferrocerium rod can come in all shapes and sizes.
+How do you find the best ferro rod out there?
+Here are some factors to consider:

 Like any piece of gear, you have to determine when and where you’re using your ferro rod.
 Are you packing one for your bug out bag, in case you need to get out of dodge?
 Do you need one as a backup for when you’re hunkering down indoors?
 Or do you think you’ll need one for everyday carry?
 The gear’s purpose will ultimately determine all other factors along the way.